 Affiliated IGES scholars

-Dr Charlotte Galpin is a Lecturer in German and European Politics.
+Dr Charlotte Galpin is a Senior Lecturer in German and European Politics.
 Her research is concerned with European identities, EU citizenship, Euroscepticism and the European public sphere.

 Dr Armin Grünbacher is a Senior Lecturer in Modern History.
 His main interest lies in post war Germany and the political, social and economic reconstruction of the country (including Allied occupation policy) against the backdrop of the Cold War.

 Dr Tim Haughton is a Reader in European Politics with a particular interest in electoral and party politics, electoral campaigning, the relationship between politics and government, the interaction between domestic and European sources of change, the relationship between Britain and the EU, the role of the past in the politics of the present and the domestic politics of Slovakia, Slovenia and the Czech Republic.

 Dr Julian Pänke is a Lecturer in European Politics who is interested in comparative foreign policy analysis, in German and East Central European politics, the impact of history on foreign policy making and specifically how tensions between nation- and empire building shape a state’s external behaviour.

 Dr Jost-Henrik Morgenstern-Pomorski is DAAD Lecturer in European Politics with research expertise in European foreign policy and in the European External Action Service, the EU’s diplomatic service.

 Dr Maren Rohe is a post-doctoral Research Fellow in the project ‘Post-Socialist Britain: Memory, Representation and Political Identity amongst German and Polish Immigrants in the UK.’

 Corey Ross is a Professor of Modern History.
 His primary research interests are in global environmental history and modern European social and cultural history.